-New book, co-edited by Eunjung Lee, examines the intricate relationships between race, ethnicity, culture and mental healthCategories: Eunjung Lee, Faculty in the News
+New book, co-edited by Eunjung Lee, examines the intricate relationships between race, ethnicity, culture and mental healthCategories: Eunjung Lee, Faculty

 A new book co-edited by Eunjung Lee, an associate professor at the Factor-Inwentash Faculty of Social Work, examines the intricate relationships between race, ethnicity, culture and mental health — including the history, subsequent transformations, and discourses generated from past and present mental health and wellness practices.